simplekod/simplekod/README.md

 - 💞️ I'm looking to collaborate on open-source repositories.
 - 📫 Reach me at edigitus@gmail.com
 <!---
-simplekod/simplekod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+simplekod/simplekod is a ✨ special ✨ repository because its `README.md` (this file) appears on his GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at his profile.
 --->